turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/testing_strategies_and_encapsulation.markdown

 * Design - Documents what the code does.
 Helps determine what software should do and how you know it works.

-#### Why Don't People Like Testing?
+### Why Don't People Like Testing?

 * Code is a liability.
 * Extra things and DSLs to learn.
 * Tests don't run like normal code.
 * Testing feels like a different method of execution, it's a different paradigm.
 * Testing compels you to make hard decisions early, and up front.
 * This is scary because you are making decisions in a context you don't understand.

-#### Isolating Functionality
+### Testing Process -- Isolating Functionality

+* What makes a test easy to write?
+What makes it hard?
 * Can we identify the input?
 * Can we identify the output?
 * The "interface"
 * How do we characterize the transformation from input to output?

+### The Essence of Testing -- Asking Questions

+* Programming can be conceptually draining
+* Have to make lots of small decisions
+* Easy to let these decisions become implicit or arbitrary
+* Testing is valuable because it forces us to make more of these decisions explicit
+* Ask questions and illustrate design _first_ -- now it's more obvious and can help us drive the design

-### Work 1 - Questions & Decisions
+## Work 1 - Questions & Decisions

 Let's think about *the questions that lead to decisions*.
 Pair up with another student for this short exercise.
 Given this technical problem: